Jonathan Kew, Stefan Löffler, Charlie Sharpsteen

 There is a mailing list available for discussion of any topics related to the TeXworks project.
 You can search the list archives online.

-TeXworks development is currently hosted at Google Code; this is where most resources including downloads of both source code and precompiled binaries can be found.
+TeXworks development is currently hosted at GitHub; this is where most resources and the latest source code can be found.
+Experimental precompiled development snapshots for Windows, Mac OS X, and Ubuntu can be found on Bintray and Launchpad.

 Presentations introducing TeXworks have been given at recent TeX conferences.
 Video recordings from the TUG 2008 and TUG 2010 conferences are available online, as well as an earlier one from BachoTeX 2008, thanks to River Valley Technologies.
 The PDF slides (1.5MB) used for the TUG 2008 presentation are also available.